-Students may receive up to 35 credits for previous nursing course work via the Connecticut Articulation Model.
-Students who do not receive 35 credits will take additional elective credits to reach the required thirty-five credits.
+^{}Students may receive 62 credits for previous nursing course work via the Connecticut Articulation Model.

 Associate in Science in Nursing

 The Goodwin College Associate Degree in Nursing (ADN) Program consists of class work and clinical practice in a variety of healthcare facilities, which will provide nursing graduates with the skills to function effectively in today's healthcare industry.
 It includes the opportunity for personal growth through the inclusion of liberal arts and science courses.
 The general education courses are supportive to the nursing courses.